achinthagunasekara/AWS_S3_File_Synchronizer/README.md

 secretKey=SECRET_KEY
 ```

-You are able to run this script via the command line or as a scheduled task.
+You are able to run this script via the command line or as a scheduled task (Cron/Windows Task Schedular)